30 Ways To Overcome Writer’s Block

 - Mix ideas from a range of places: Sometimes, wanting to be unique and original can cause writer’s block.
 In this case, why not take a bunch of ideas that already exist and mix them up to create a mega story.
 Take stuff from a YouTube video you recently saw and mix it up with something that happened to you in real-life to create a funny story that can end up being a masterpiece.

-- Eliminate Distractions: Get rid of the internet, mobile phones, any TV shows playing in the background and focus entirely on your writing.
+- Eliminate Distractions: Get rid of the internet, mobile phones, and any TV shows playing in the background and focus entirely on your writing.
 All you really need is a pen, paper and your fully focused mind to start writing.

 - Create a writing space: Writing on your bed or on the floor can be uncomfortable and distracting.
 It’s important to have a dedicated writing space somewhere in your house, like an office or a desk in your bedroom, where you can sit comfortably with all your writing materials in one place.
 Not only does this make it easy when you need something like your ideas journal or notebooks, but it’s also a good way to get rid of distractions.

 - Read a book: When you’re stuck on how to write a story or on getting ideas, reading a book is possibly the best idea to get rid of this type of writer’s block.
-Reading not only expands your vocabulary, but it also helps you understand how real books are written and laid out.
+Reading not only expands your vocabulary but also helps you understand how real books are written and laid out.
 Helping you to become a better writer.

 - Join a writing community: Write with others, share your ideas and work together to become better writers.
 Writing communities like Imagine Forest, are a great way to test your story ideas, get feedback and talk to other writers about your struggles.

-- Sleep on it: Good sleep is important to many activities including writing.
+- Sleep on it: Good sleep is important for many activities including writing.
 When you’re tired your brain loses focus, making writing even more difficult than it has to be.
 A good night’s sleep is always recommended if you’re feeling tired or not in the mood to write.

 - Get some fresh air: Go out for a walk and get your mind off the writing.
 Stretch your legs and do a little work-out to get the blood pumping.
 You should feel refreshed and ready to start writing again when you return.

 - Let your mind takeover: Forget writing your story and write down your thoughts at the moment.
-Are you feeling angry, upset, bored?
+Are you feeling angry, upset, or bored?
 Write it down and keep writing it down until you feel some inspiration or motivation to write your story again.

 - Deny the writer’s block: Some writers believe that writer’s block is a myth.
 Whether it’s a real condition or not, it doesn’t matter.
 The point is that denying the writer’s block can be a good motivation to start writing again.
 Just remember, there’s always something to write about.
 You can rewrite, free write, write from different perspectives, write poems, sentences, funny words and anything else you like.
 With so much to write about – Is there really such a thing as writer’s block?

-- Do other creative activities: Step away from writing and so something else creative.
+- Do other creative activities: Step away from writing and do something else creative.
 You can make your own finger puppets, do some papercraft, paint a picture, draw something, keep a bullet journal – Anything to get those creative juices flowing again.
 Eventually, you’ll be able to beat writer’s block and get writing again.

 - Write early in the morning: Your brain is just waking up, probably from a dream.
 That’s normally the perfect time for inspiration to strike.
 Keep a notebook handy by your bed and start writing as soon as you wake up or even in the middle of the night if you can’t sleep.

 - Do some research: Sometimes with writer’s block, the problem is not the writing but it’s the research.
-You either don’t know much about your idea or about something in your story, such as setting or characters.
+You either don’t know much about your idea or about something in your story, such as the setting or characters.
 Try researching the year your story is set in or stories that are similar to your idea and making notes.
 This activity is really handy in developing your story and making sure that you’re headed in the right direction.

 - Make a list: The worst thing about writer’s block is that you feel that valuable time is being wasted.
-Make your time matter by creating a list of things to do or to research.
-A good technique is to break the task of writing a story down into loads of mini-tasks to complete with deadlines.
+Make your time matter by creating a list of things to do or research.
+A good technique is to break the task of writing a story down into loads of mini-tasks to complete within deadlines.
 For example, writing the opening line, researching settings, creating character backstories, developing a plot twist and so on.

 - Keep an ideas journal: Create a “Go-To” journal or folder with all your ideas, writing prompts, quotes and inspirational material in one place.
-Whenever you don’t feel like writing or have lost the inspiration, you can look through your personal ideas journal for the help you need.
+Whenever you don’t feel like writing or have lost inspiration, you can look through your personal ideas journal for the help you need.

 - Set a Timer: Set a timer for about 15 to 20 minutes and then write non-stop everything that comes to mind.
 After the time is up, take a break for 2 minutes and set another time for 15 to 20 minutes.
 After three or four sessions you should feel more inspired and ready to write something more important.